Nishantvidhuri/Tic-Tac-Toe/README.md

 ## Usage

-1. Enter a GitHub username in the search bar.
+1. Open the Tic-Tac-Toe application.
-2. Click on the "Search" button or press "Enter" to fetch and display the profile information.
+2. Click on the grid to place your X or O.
+3. Take turns with your friend until the game announces a winner or a tie.
+4. Click the "Reset" button to start a new game.